nj-coder/nj-timepicker/README.md

 - [License](#license)

 ## Installation
-NJ-Picker can be installed using the Node Package Manager, [NPM](https://www.npmjs.com/) or including direct link to your project.
+NJ-TimePicker can be installed using the Node Package Manager, [NPM](https://www.npmjs.com/) or including direct link to your project.
 ### using npm
 ```
 npm install --save nj-timepicker